 Decker Anstrom served on the board of directors of Discovery Communications, as well as several national non profit environmental groups (Island Press and Planet Forward) and Arena Stage Theater in Washington DC.
 Anstrom previously served as U.S. Ambassador and head of the delegation to the 2012 and 2015 World Radio Communication conferences.

-Decker Anstrom recently retired as President of Landmark Communications and Chairman of The Weather Channel Companies (Cable TV Network, Weather.com, and WSI).
-He now serves on the Board of Directors of Comcast Corporation and of Island Press.
+He retired as President of Landmark Communications and Chairman of The Weather Channel Companies (Cable TV Network, Weather.com, and WSI).
+In 2008, following sale of the companies to NBC, he served on the board of directors of Comcast Corporation.

 Prior to his positions at Landmark, Anstrom enjoyed a long career in public service and in the communications industry.
 During the Carter Administration, he served as senior staff member in the White House office of Management and Budget, working on the creation of the US Department of Education, and later in the White House Office of Presidential Personnel.
-He subsequently joined and became President of Public Strategies, a Washington-based public policy consulting firm, where he directed a broad range of public policy and economic analyses for investment banking, corporate and non-profit clients.
+He subsequently joined and became President of Public Strategies, a Washington-based public policy consulting firm.